zapomnij/simpleWeather/README.md

   "refresh": "<refresh time>"
 }
 ```
-and then you could run simpleWeather just like that:
+and then you can run simpleWeather just like that:
 ```shell
 npx sWea
 ```